uktrade/data-science-frontend/README.md

 ## Coding standards

-Eslint will run as part of the build, ensure you run the command below before committing:
+Standard will run as part of the build, ensure you run the command below before committing:

 `$ npm run lint`